Codecademy/docs/content/cpp/concepts/unordered-map/terms/bucket/bucket.md

 - 'cpp-for-programmers'
 ---

-**`bucket()`** is a member function of the C++ `unordered_map` container that returns the bucket number where a specified element resides.
-This function helps in understanding how elements are distributed within the hash table underlying the unordered map.
-Each element is assigned to a specific bucket based on its hash value.
+The **`bucket()`** function is part of the C++ `unordered_map` container.
+It returns the bucket number where a specified element is located within the unordered map.
+Each element in the unordered map is assigned to a bucket based on its hash value, and this function helps to determine which bucket a given key belongs to.

 ## Syntax